Applying Business Impact Levels

 Likely relationship between protective markings and BILs

-Document marking BIL
+Document marketing BIL

-Unclassified (may not be marked) 1 Low
+UNCLASSIFIED (may not be marked) 1 Low

 IN CONFIDENCE 2 Medium